Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Conclusion

 It is very challenging to test enterprise applications using a microservice architecture, as they are often composed of a large amount of web services, such as the ones developed at Meituan.
 Automated techniques such evolutionary search have demonstrated their effectiveness on solving many testing problems.
 However, there is a lack of empirical evaluation in industrial microservices.

 \evo is an open-source test case generation tool that exploits the latest advances in the field of Search-Based Software Testing for web services.
 In this paper, we conducted an empirical study on integrating \evo into real industrial settings.
-The study was firstly performed by evaluating the effectiveness of \evo on two services from\textit{ Meituan Select}, in terms of code coverage and fault detection.
-Besides, a questionnaire and interviews were carried out with the engineers and managers at Meituan, to further assess the applicability, usability and potential integration of \evo in industrial settings and understand the current testing challenges practitioners are facing.
+The study was performed three times, in 2021, 2023 and 2024, using three versions of \evo (i.e., \vfirst, \vsecond and \vthird) and involving in total 32 participants.
+The first two user studies were carried out with 27 employees at Meituan, which is our industrial partner.
+The third user study was carried out with 5 practitioners from five different companies that we have no formal collaboration agreements with.
+The user studies were designed from viewpoints of practitioners that comprise questionnaire and interviews for assessing \emph{usability} and \emph{effectiveness}, \emph{integration} of \evo, and understanding \emph{existing challenges} that practitioners are facing.
+Benefiting from research-industry collaboration, with an access to information of enterprise APIs and direct communication with their employees, we (as the authors of the academic prototype) discussed our findings and shared our experience in the process of integrating our tool into the industrial pipeline at Meituan.

-Results show that \evo clearly demonstrates its benefits for practitioners in industry, e.g., unused code identification, test generation, code coverage, and real fault detection.
-But, there are still many critical challenges posed in this study that are required to be investigated by the research community, like how to deal with RPC services, interactions with external services and large distributed databases.
+Results show that \evo clearly demonstrates its benefits to our industrial partner, Meituan, e.g., unused code identification, test generation, code coverage, and real fault detection.
+But, there are still many critical challenges posed in this study that are required to be investigated by the research community, like interactions with external services and large distributed databases.

 \evo is in active state of development.
-Since this pilot study at Meituan was carried out in 2021, we have been already in the process of supporting RPC directly.
-Once the major challenges pointed out in this study will be addressed, it will be important to repeat these surveys/questionnaires with industrial practitioners, to see what next needs to be addressed before this kind of fuzzing techniques can become commonly used in industrial practice.
+Since this pilot study at Meituan was carried out in 2021, we addressed the most major challenges for Meituan by proposing a novel approach in 2022 that facilitates a native support for RPC directly.
+Once such major challenges pointed out in previous study are addressed, it is important to repeat these surveys/questionnaires with industrial practitioners, to see what next needs to be addressed before this kind of fuzzing techniques can become commonly used in industrial practice as the second user study we carried out at Meituan.

+The third user study was performed for generalizing results obtained at Meituan to other enterprises.
+Results on \emph{usability} and \emph{effectiveness} indicate the challenges in conducting the user study that requires programming proficiency to use the tool and takes time to run the experiment.
+However, responses to \emph{integration} and \emph{existing challenges} can also be identified as in the user studies carried out at Meituan.

 Many studies done only ``in the lab'' might rely on assumptions that do not hold in practice, making them unusable for industry.
 This paper gives the important scientific contribution of empirically evaluating a Web API fuzzer in industry, confirming its applicability and usability in this domain.
 Most of the challenges identified in this study are not specific to \evo, and would likely apply to any other fuzzer for Web APIs.